Introduction

 - The word “Wrought” means that the metal possesses sufficient ductility to permit hot and,or cold plastic deformation.

-- Initially, the press squeezes the final mix to remove excess slag.
-Then, a rolling mill reduces it into billets.
-Consequently, these billets contain pure iron fibers separated by thin, glass-like slag layers.
-In fact, these layers act as corrosion barriers.
-Moreover, workers can reheat the billets to form various products.
-For example, they create bars, plates, and structural shapes.
-In addition, they produce crane hooks and rivets.
-Furthermore, chains and railway couplings support transport.
-As a result, the material proves highly versatile.
-On the other hand, improper reheating affects quality.
-Therefore, workers must control temperature precisely.
+- Initially, the press removes excess slag.
+Then, a rolling mill forms billets.
+Consequently, the billets contain iron fibers with slag layers.
+In fact, these layers resist corrosion.
+Moreover, workers reheat billets into products.
+For example, they make bars and plates.
+In addition, manufacturers produce crane hooks and rivets.
+Furthermore, they form chains and couplings.
+As a result, the material is versatile.
+On the other hand, poor reheating affects quality.
+Therefore, temperature control is essential.
 In other words, accuracy ensures strength.
 Thus, proper handling improves performance.
-In conclusion, wrought iron remains valuable for its structure.
+In conclusion, wrought iron remains valuable.

 - Wrought iron exhibits ductility and softness, making it easy to forge and forge weld.
-It withstands sudden and excessive loads effectively.
+It withstands sudden loads effectively.
 Unlike steel, it cannot be hardened or tempered.
-Alloying it with nickel (1.5–3.5%) increases its strength.
-Cold working followed by aging further enhances its ultimate strength.
+Alloying with nickel increases strength, and cold working followed by aging further improves it.

 - A typical chemical composition of wrought iron is as given below:-